-Katoa, Ka Ora conversations Eight independently facilitated workshops were held across mid and late 2022 to hear early feedback.
+Katoa, Ka Ora conversations Eight independently-facilitated workshops were held across mid and late 2022 to hear early feedback.
 Participants included elected members, technical experts, Fire and Emergency NZ, freight groups, health and transport groups, residents' associations and interested citizens.
-Public consultation was held from 24 July to 28 August 2023.
-In total we recieved 7,927 submissions.
-The feedback from these conversations and public consultation helped us understand that people shared concerns about: - Improving transport safety, particularly for our children. - The need for consistent data. - Impacts on journey times, particularly for freight and emergency services. - Making busy areas with lots of people and vehicles safer to move around.
-66 (One of the) benefits will be less impact on infrastructure where you have a major incident.
+The feedback from these conversations helped us understand that people shared concerns about: - Improving transport safety, particularly for our children. - The need for consistent data. - Impacts on journey times, particularly for freight and emergency services.
+These conversations were instrumental in shaping this plan. " (One of the) benefits will be less impact on infrastructure where you have a major incident.
 An accident can bring the city to a standstill...When state highway speed was dropped from 100 - 80km/h I thought well this is going to create impatient drivers but what it has actually done is everyone sits on 80, you get there at the same time, everyone is in a better mood, so I would say to people give the changes a chance.
 Workshop participant, Shaun Pilgrim, Assistant Commander/Group Manager, Fire & Emergency New Zealand.
 The full independent reports from both workshops are available on the Auckland Transport website.
+Katoa, Ka Ora May 2023